Dr Keith Chapin

 Location: 37 Corbett Road (Annexe), Room 1.11

-He has been elected as Ordinary Member of Council of the Royal Musical Association.
-His term will run for three years from the 1 January 2013 to 31 December 2015.
+He has been elected as Ordinary Member of Council for the Royal Musical Association.
+His term, which commenced on 1 January 2013, will run until 31 December 2015.

-Keith is currently the School of Music’s Erasmus and International Exchance Programme Coordinator.
+Dr Chapin is currently the School of Music’s Erasmus and International Exchange Programme Coordinator.

-Speaking of Music: Addressing the Sonorous, ed.
-Keith Chapin and Andrew Clark.
-New York: Fordham University Press, [forthcoming, 2013].
+Chapin, Keith and Andrew Clark (eds), Speaking of Music: Addressing the Sonorous, (New York: Fordham University Press, 2013)

-Musical Meaning and Human Values, ed.
-Keith Chapin and Lawrence Kramer.
-New York: Fordham University Press, 2009.
+Chapin, Keith and Lawrence Kramer (eds), Musical Meaning and Human Values, (New York: Fordham University Press, 2009)

 Book Chapters, Journal Articles and Published Papers

-"Bach's Silence, Mattheson's Words: Professional and Humanist Ways of Speaking of Music."
-In Speaking of Music: Addressing the Sonorous, edited by Keith Chapin and Andrew Clark.
-New York: Fordham University Press, [forthcoming, 2013].
+'Bach's Silence, Mattheson's Words: Professional and Humanist Ways of Speaking of Music', in Keith Chapin and Andrew Clark (eds), Speaking of Music: Addressing the Sonorous, (New York: Fordham University Press, 2013), 74-111.

-‘Sublime Experience and Ironic Action: E. T. A. Hoffmann and the Use of Music for Life’.
-In Musical Meaning and Human Values, ed.
-Keith Chapin and Lawrence Kramer.
-New York: Fordham University Press, 2009.
-32–58.
+‘Sublime Experience and Ironic Action: E. T. A. Hoffmann and the Use of Music for Life’, in Keith Chapin and Lawrence Kramer (eds), Musical Meaning and Human Values (New York: Fordham University Press, 2009), 32–58

-‘Labor and Metaphysics in Hindemith’s and Adorno’s Statements on Counterpoint’.
-In Apparitions: New Perspectives on Adorno and Twentieth-Century Music, ed.
-Berthold Hoeckner.
-London: Routledge, 2006.
-19–40.
+‘Labor and Metaphysics in Hindemith’s and Adorno’s Statements on Counterpoint’, in Berthold Hoeckner (ed.), Apparitions: New Perspectives on Adorno and Twentieth-Century Music (London: Routledge, 2006), 19–40

-‘Classicist Terms of Sublimity: Christian Friedrich Michaelis, Fugue, and Fantasy’.
-Ad parnassum: A Journal of Eighteenth and Nineteenth-Century Instrumental Music 4, no. 8 (2006), 115–139.
+‘Classicist Terms of Sublimity: Christian Friedrich Michaelis, Fugue, and Fantasy’, Ad parnassum: A Journal of Eighteenth and Nineteenth-Century Instrumental Music,4/8 (2006), 115–139

 Keith Chapin has published reviews and reports in Eighteenth-Century Music and Ad parnassum: A Journal of Eighteenth and Nineteenth-Century Instrumental Music.
 He has translated both primary and secondary sources from German into English.